ldeza/GettingAndCleaningDataCourseProject/README.md

 Other requirements are to create a CodeBook.md file describing the tidy data set and a README.md file which describes how to execute run_analysis.R

+The R script run_analysis.R has comments describing the commands being executed.
+Please refer directly to the script for more details.

 The project uses the following data set.

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip